The Handicap Trophy

 The Handicap Trophy is sponsored by Ed Turner, pictured left.
 Ed provided the funding for the trophy itself (first awarded in 2005), and has also provided for the engraved mementoes awarded to the top two finishers in the points table each year.

-And in 2015 he has upped the ante once more with a total of £80 in cash prizes (£30, £20 and £10 for the top three, plus £20 for the player with the best record while entering the furthest progression side pool).
+And in 2015 he upped the ante once more with a total of £80 in cash prizes (£30, £20 and £10 for the top three, plus £20 for the player with the best record while entering the furthest progression side pool, named the "Side Pool Grand Prix").

-The latter £20 prize will be decided via the same points system as the main prize, once again with the best four performances totted up.
+The latter £20 prize was decided via the same points system as the main prize, once again with the best six performances totted up.

 In 2004, on May 20th and November 18th, what amounted to two pilot events were staged, the first two Handicap Knock-outs.
 These had been inspired by previous events held under the auspices of DPS Backgammon.